MakieOrg/MakieTeX.jl/README.md

 It works by compiling a stand-alone <img src="https://upload.wikimedia.org/wikipedia/commons/9/92/LaTeX_logo.svg" alt="LaTeX" height="20" align = "center"></a> document to PDF.
 For CairoMakie, the PDF is read and rendered directly, and a raster image is rendered in GLMakie.

-When loaded, MakieTeX will replace the handling of LaTeXStrings, which Makie natively performs with [`MathTeXEngine.jl`](https://github.com/Kolaru/MathTeXEngine.jl), with the MakieTeX pipeline.
-This is significantly more time-consuming, so be warned - try not to `MakieTeX` for the axes of plots which you want to interact with!
-Other things, which don't update as often, are fine.

 ### Quick start
 ```julia
 using Makie, MakieTeX